Cooking My Dreams

 • Breadcrumbs+Milk+Egg.
 This trio is what makes the meatballs juicy and keeps them in shape.
 Don't skip them.
 The only change you can make is using homemade breadcrumbs made with stale bread in a food processor.

 • Tomato sauce.
 I use canned tomato sauce (passata di pomodoro) which is simply canned blended tomatoes with salt and nothing else.
 For this recipe, in particular, I find that this canned tomato sauce with basil gives the best result.
-But you can also use the plain tomato sauce and add fresh basil to it.
+But you can also use plain tomato sauce and add fresh basil to it.

 • Basil.
 Nothing gives tomato sauce a fantastic flavor like basil.
 Nothing.
 So trim your basil plant or buy fresh basil before you make this recipe.
 Don't skip it!
 And please, don't use dry basil, it's not the same.